Skip to main content

 I’m a teacher looking for guidance on how to talk to my students about vaping.
 Where can I find this?

-Are tobacco companies behind e-cigarettes?
+Are tobacco companies behind vapes?

 Yes, some of the largest tobacco companies have been investing in and developing e-cigarette products for many years.
 Vaping has been described by many as the resurgence of the tobacco industry.